destel/rill/README.md

   then block until nothing is running anymore, giving pipelines errgroup-style semantics.

 - **Streaming.**
-  Functions process items as they arrive, so the same code can handle a small slice, an input larger than memory, or an infinite stream, with Go's natural backpressure between stages.
+  Functions process items as they arrive, with natural backpressure, so the same code can handle a small slice, an input larger than memory, or an infinite stream.

 - **Advanced building blocks.**
   Batching, order preservation, streaming non-commutative reduction, map-reduce,